A Basin-Selection Perspective on Grokking via Singular Learning Theory: Abstract

 \section{Abstract}

 Grokking, the abrupt transition from memorization to generalisation after extended training, suggests the presence of competing solution basins with distinct statistical properties.
-We study this phenomenon through the lens of Singular Learning Theory (SLT), a Bayesian framework that characterizes the geometry of the loss landscape via the local learning coefficient (LLC), a measure of the local degeneracy of the loss surface.
+We study this phenomenon through the lens of Singular Learning Theory (SLT), a Bayesian framework that characterizes the geometry of the loss landscape.
+The key measure is the local learning coefficient (LLC) which quantifies the local degeneracy of the loss surface.
 SLT links lower-LLC basins to higher posterior mass concentration and lower expected generalisation error.
-Leveraging this theory, we interpret grokking in quadratic networks as a phase transition between competing near-zero-loss solution basins.
-Our contributions are two-fold: we derive closed-form expressions for the LLC in quadratic networks trained on modular arithmetic tasks, with the corresponding empirical verification; as well as empirical evidence demonstrating that LLC trajectories provide a reliable tool for tracking generalisation dynamics and interpreting phase transitions during training.
+Leveraging SLT, we develop a basin-selection perspective on grokking in quadratic networks: LLC ranks competing near-zero-loss basins by statistical preference, while the training-time transition between them is governed by optimisation dynamics.
+In this view, grokking corresponds to a transition from a higher-LLC (memorising) basin to a lower-LLC (generalising) basin that dominates the posterior.
+To support this, we derive analytic formulas for the LLC in shallow quadratic networks under both lazy and feature learning regimes.
+Empirically, we demonstrate that LLC trajectories estimated from training data track the onset of generalisation and provide an informative probe of the optimisation path.